andrewbabbittdev/archipendium/README.md

 ## Run Archipendium
 Once you have all the dependencies listed above load the plugin in Dalamud and you can access the following commands:

-- `/ap` - Open the server connect UI
+- `/ap` - Opens the UI.
+Additional text will send a message if connected.
-- `/ap points` - Lists the number of points collected
-- `/ap hint` - Gets a random hint